jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 - Should_ExpectedBehavior_When_StateUnderTest
 - When_StateUnderTest_Expect_ExpectedBehavior

-Be carreful to not have the name of the method in the name of the test because it's more difficult to maintaain.
-When you change the method name, the name of the test does not mean anything anymore.
+Be carreful to not have the name of the method in the name of the test because when you change the method name, the name of the test does not mean anything anymore.
+The test can be more difficult to maintain.

 A unit test express an intention, it test a feature and no an implementation.

 A test have decomposed in three part :